VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

     }
 }
 ```
-View Model just gets result from use case, and passes it to paging if it's successful.
+View Model just gets a result from the use case and passes it to paging if it's successful.
 If something goes wrong, it should be handled by view model.
-In example we show error message with retry button to user.
+In the example, we show an error message with retry button to user.
 When user clicks retry *(view calls `retry` on error state)*,
 view model repeats request.
 ```kotlin